Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolov8n-add-classes.md

   - [[22, 23], 1, ConcatHead, [80, 2]] # Concat #22 and #23
 ```

 We change the `nc` to reflect the total number of classes, in our case 80 COCO + 2 additional = 82.
-Then we change layer 22 and indicate that it produces 80 outputs.
+Besides that the changes are only in the last 3 layers.
+We change layer 22 and indicate that it produces 80 outputs.
 This will be the original head.
 Then we add a new layer, layer 23 (yes, that's why we incremented the layer number before) for the extra head.
 Then we end it with our custom `ConcatHead` layer that would concatenate the outputs from layer 22 and layer 23.

 Now we create a model using this new architecture and then load the COCO weights to it: